-The concept of shared responsibility between the utilities, public safety partners and affected customers is critical; however, for now, the utilities are ultimately accountable for each de-energization event.
+The concept of shared responsibility between the utilities, public safety partners and affected customers is critical.
 Affected customers should be afforded advanced notification whenever possible; however, with advanced education and outreach, customers should be prepared well in advance of a de-energization event or any other event that results in the loss of power, such as a non-utility caused wildfire resulting in power loss, to meet their own safety needs.
-For AFN populations, this includes, to the extent possible, partnering with community-based organizations and other entities to develop plans in advance to ensure that needs can be met in the event of a power loss.
+For AFN populations, this includes partnering with community-based organizations and other entities to develop plans in advance to ensure that needs can be met in the event of a power loss.

 The utilities should work with public safety partners and community-based organizations to develop outreach and education materials and plans for AFN populations to prepare for de-energization well in advance of any particular event.
 There are public safety implications that must be explored, especially as utilities harden and sectionalize their grid, resulting in more granular de-energization events.
 Furthermore, local jurisdictions incur costs when they engage in notification and public safety efforts during de-energization, and it is unclear who should bear the burden of those costs at this time.

-The Commission also does not have enough of a record to determine at this point if the electric utility or a CCA (or both) should provide notification in jurisdictions where a customer is served by both a CCA and the utility.
+The Commission also does not have enough record to determine at this point if the electric utility or a CCA (or both) should provide notification in jurisdictions where a customer is served by both a CCA and the utility.
 Finally, the SEMS framework, aside from setting a bottom-up approach to emergency events, acts as a framework for allocating resources across jurisdictions.
 The utilities are not a governmental agency, and at this juncture, state agencies cannot allocate utility resources in the event of de-energization.
 The Commission will explore these issues in Phase 2.
 Taking the above into account, the Commission adopts the following guidelines for the 2019 wildfire season, recognizing that these guidelines will necessarily evolve over time:

-The electric investor-owned utilities, as the entity with the most knowledge of and jurisdiction to call a de-energization event and subsequent re-energization, retain ultimate responsibility for development of the communication strategy and notification in advance of, during and after a de-energization event.
-However, the electric investor-owned utilities should immediately begin working with CalOES and local governments to develop notification programs such that, wherever possible, the utilities' notification processes integrate into the SEMS framework, with the goal that local governments provide supplemental or secondary notification in the near future based upon pre-designed templates and scripts developed by the utilities in coordination with relevant state and local agencies.
-Supplemental notification to all customers
+The electric investor-owned utilities, as the entity with the most knowledge of and jurisdiction to call a de-energization event, retain ultimate responsibility for notification in advance of, during and after a de-energization event.
+However, the electric investor-owned utilities should immediately begin working with CalOES and local governments to develop their notification programs such that, wherever possible, the utilities' notification processes integrate into the SEMS framework, with the goal that local governments provide supplemental or secondary notification in the near future based upon pre-designed templates and scripts developed by the utilities in coordination with relevant state and local agencies. .